Tim Hwang - Artificial Intelligence: What You Need To Know Right Now

-Having worked previously with groups including Google and IBM, and dubbed “the busiest man on the Internet” by Forbes, he is a research fellow at the newly launched Georgetown Center for Security and Emerging Technology, where he is focused on artificial intelligence and national security issues.
-Previously, Hwang was the director of the Harvard-MIT Ethics and Governance of AI Initiative, a $26M philanthropic fund and research effort backed by LinkedIn co-founder, Reid Hoffman, working to ensure that machine learning and autonomous technologies are researched, developed, and deployed in the public interest.
-Hwang is also the co-founder of Certified Artificial, a service to provide independent, third-party certifications of AI thought-leader quality—helping organizations and individuals better understand which AI and machine learning “breakthroughs” are truly game-changers and which are simply hype.
+Having worked previously with groups including Google and IBM, and dubbed “the busiest man on the Internet” by Forbes, Hwang served as a research fellow at the Georgetown Center for Security and Emerging Technology, where he focused on artificial intelligence and national security issues.
+Before that, Hwang was the director of the Harvard-MIT Ethics and Governance of AI Initiative, a $26M philanthropic fund and research effort backed by LinkedIn co-founder, Reid Hoffman, working to ensure that machine learning and autonomous technologies are researched, developed, and deployed in the public interest.

 Exclusively represented by Leading Authorities speakers bureau, Hwang’s speeches aid groups in better understanding the complexities of AI and machine learning and how to build ethics into the application of these technologies.
 Passionate about the ethics of machine learning—and easy to follow when discussing it—Hwang continues to demonstrate his thought leadership in the AI space.
 Using everyday life examples and captivating visuals in his presentations, he provides attendees with actionable insights on what they need to know right now about AI and how to best ethically implement it.
 By sharing his practical experience on the forefront of these technologies, Hwang brings nuance to the technological breakthroughs that have captivated the public in recent years and spotlights what’s likely to be coming right around the corner.